Pune-Institute-of-Computer-Technology/Face-Recognition/README.md

 # Face-Recognition Attendance System

 • Designed a curriculum-based project that was a face recognition-based attendance system with high-level security.
-The research was primarily concerned with using cutting-edge visual recognition algorithms using OpenCV to detect faces and identify and validate faces by mapping facial features.
+The research was primarily concerned with using cutting-edge visual recognition algorithms using OpenCV to detect faces and identify and validate faces by mapping facial features.

 • To track student attendance at the college server, this face-recognition